-Paying for a pair of leather work boots might be an investment, but worth for someone who needs reliable footwear that can last for several years.
+Paying for a pair of leather work boots might be an investment, but worth it for someone who needs reliable footwear that can last for several years.
 However, to retain its good condition and prolong the time of use, you should know how to clean leather work boots.

 This article today can provide you with some tips to clean leather work boots with familiar items that you can find in your kitchenware.